mikedeshazer/CreateSendBitcoin/README.md

 * **Send Bitcoin by Creating the Transaction on Your Computer** — No need to trust third-parties to handle your bitcoin.
 There are other interfaces out there like Coinb.in and Bitaddress.org; however, for people new to bitcoin and also for people who want less hassle, C/S B offers an easy alternative.

 * **Secure & Encrypt Existing Wallets** — Most paper wallets are generated in BitAddress; however, these private keys are not encrypted.
-If someone discovers them, they can easily take your bitcoins.
+If someone discovers them, he or she can easily take your bitcoins.
 We offer a completely offline solution for encrypting those keys securely for more peace of mind.

 * **Modeled After MyEtherWallet** — You might have noticed that the user-flow is very similar to MyEtherWallet.
 That is no coincidence.
 We modeled the design after MyEtherWallet and added a dark theme to easily identify which platform you are on.
 We will continue in this way as we add new features like Multisig wallet generation, multi-sig wallet bitcoin transactions, and the addition of other bitcoin blockchains (like Bitcoin Cash, Bitcoin Gold, etc).